 At most grocery stores, you can get fresh bouquets of flowers for just a few dollars, so if you have a little bit of extra cash to spend on redesigning your home look, adding a new bouquet each week based on the season and your mood can be a great choice.
 Don’t forget a nice flower vase.
 Buy a basic one and add your own paint details to make it special.

 5. Treat yourself to a new stack of books.

 Having lots of books around the home can make your space feel very personal, warm, and comforting, but treating yourself to a stack of books is also a great way to encourage yourself to be actively reading if you find that you normally can’t make enough time for it.

 6. Get some new wall art or update the wall art you already have.

-7. Consider using some items as wall art that you might not normally think of.
+7. Consider using some items like wall art that you might not normally think of.